WrightonLabCSU/DRAM/README.md

 2) `-profile conda_slurm`

-  This option will submit each individual DRAM2 process as its own SLURM job.
+  This option will submit each individual DRAM process as its own SLURM job.
 (See Wiki Resource Management for details).
   This option relies on the local systems Conda.
 Nextflow will create its own Conda environments to run in.

 3) `-profile singularity`